fguillen/TimeWindowDropCollector/README.md

 ## Cache clients wrappers

 Now we have implementation for 3 diferent underneeth cache clients.

-The implementations of these wrappers just have to define the next methods:
+### Memcache

+It uses the Dalli Client for memcache.

+    twdc =
+      TimeWindowDropCollector.new do
+        client :memcache, "localhost:11211"
+      end

+### Rails cache

+It uses the `Rails.cache` accesible

+    twdc =
+      TimeWindowDropCollector.new do
+        client :rails_cache
+      end

+### Redis

+    twdc =
+      TimeWindowDropCollector.new do
+        client :redis, { :host => "host", :port => "port" }
+      end

+At the moment this wrapper does not support auto-key-clean so the stored keys will be there until anyone delete them.